sdjavadi/GettingAndCleaningData/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

-In this project i only keep mean and standard deviation values of original measurements.
+In this project i only kept mean and standard deviation values of original measurements.
 I merged both test and train datasets to create a single one.
 Finally, an independent tidy data set with the average of each variable for each activity and each subject is created.

 For each record it is provided:
 ======================================